Plenty of women breastfeed without ever going near a breast pump – breast pumps are as subjective for mums as bottles are for babies.

 You might need a breast pump or consider expressing if:

-- your baby is premature and spends time in the NICU
+- Your baby is premature or unwell and spends time in the NICU

-- your baby struggles to latch in the early days of feeding and you’re worried about how much milk she's taking in
+- Your baby struggles to latch in the early days of feeding and you’re worried about how much milk they are taking in

 Don't worry about hardly getting any milk at first.
 Your breasts will get used to it and the flow rate will improve.

 Breast pumps help you to express your milk so that you can feed your baby with a bottle.
 All pumps, whether electronic or manual, work in pretty much the same way:

 - The flange, also known as the breast shield (the bit that’s attached to the funnel), goes over your nipple

 - The pump uses suction to create a vacuum around the nipple